john-h-kastner/liquid-structures/README.md

 I want to ensure that member returns true if and only if the element is in the set.
-Writing a refinement type that encodes this property is simple but, I have not been able to write a set implementation that checks using such a refinement type.
+Writing a refinement type that encodes this property is simple but, I have not been able to write a set implementation that can be verified using such a refinement type.

 ```haskell
 member :: e:a -> v:s a -> {b:Bool | b <=> Set_mem e (setElts b)}